stuart-knock/docs/UserGuide/DataExchange.rst

 	:align: left

-    During export and import operations |TVB| does not apply any space Transformation, so users have to ensure their data (especially in case of import) is generated/stored in the same space.
+    During export and import operations |TVB| does not apply any space transformation, so users have to ensure their data (especially in case of import) is generated/stored in the same space.